Sanusi-bit/aws-bootcamp-cruddur-2023/journal/week1.md

 ### 3. Implemented the notifications page using react

 Created the frontend page for the notifications feed feature of the cruddur app using react and used React router to route it to the app.
-Here is the [link](https://github.com/Sanusi-bit/aws-bootcamp-cruddur-2023/blob/main/frontend-react-js/src/pages/NotificationsFeedPage.js) to the Notifications Feed page
+Here is the [link](https://github.com/Sanusi-bit/aws-bootcamp-cruddur-2023/blob/main/frontend-react-js/src/pages/NotificationsFeedPage.js) to the Notifications Feed page with a post from User(Sanusi Waris) saying (I am beautiful) being notified

 ![Image of the Notifications page](https://github.com/Sanusi-bit/aws-bootcamp-cruddur-2023/blob/main/journal/assets/Notifications-FeedPagwe-week-1.png)